Big quantum cohomology of Fano complete intersections: Introduction

+The knowledge of the big quantum cohomology involving primitive cohomology is necessary to understand the relation between quantum cohomology and derived categories such as Dubrovin's conjecture, and the numerical mirror symmetry.

+The purpose of this paper is to study the big quantum cohomology of the smooth Fano complete intersections of dimension $\geq 3$ in the projective spaces.
+We use the deformation invariance of the Gromov-Witten invariants to equip the WDVV equations with the monodromy group action, and then do the symmetric reduction, and use some other ad hoc geometric method if necessary.
+The deformation invariance of Gromov-Witten invariants has been an important ingredient in e.g. \cite{CJ99} and \cite{OP06}, but its power has not yet been fully developed.
+The use of big monodromy groups and their invariants was even earlier, in the study of Donaldson polynomials of algebraic surfaces \cite{FMM87}.
+For cubic hypersurfaces some additional geometric arguments are needed (\S \ref{sec:FanoVarietyOfLines} and \S \ref{sec:vanishing-reducedGenus1}).

-There has been intensive studies on the quantum cohomology of complete intersections in the projective spaces, especially for the Fano and Calabi-Yau types (see e.g., \cite{Givental}, \cite{LLY}).
-On the other hand, we knew very little about the whole quantum cohomology of $X$, except for the $3$-point correlators \cite{B}, \cite{CJ}.
-The Gromov-Witten invariants involving primitive cohomology classes cannot be computed by the quantum hyperplane property or the degeneration formula directly.\\ Our purpose in this paper is to apply the deformation invariance of the Gromov-Witten invariants to study the symmetric reduction (under the monodromy group action) of the WDVV equation of the complete intersections in the projective spaces.
-Before going to a more detailed account of our main results, here we just mention that in the following three cases of non-exceptional complete intersections (see definition \ref{defexceptional}) we have a complete reconstruction theorem for the genus 0 Gromov-Witten invariants: \begin{itemize} \item[(1)] Cubic hypersurfaces of dimension at least 4; \item[(2)] Odd dimensional complete intersections of two quadrics of dimension at least 3; \item[(3)] The cases where $\gcd (n-2, \mathsf{a}(n,\mathbf{d}))>1$, where $n$ is the dimension of the complete intersection, and $\mathsf{a}(n,\mathbf{d})$ is the Fano index. \end{itemize} For general non-exceptional complete intersections in the projective spaces we have only a reconstruction theorem for (genus 0) invariants of any length with at most 4 primitive insertions at this point.
+Before going to a detailed account of our main results, we mention that in the following three cases of non-exceptional complete intersections (see Definition \ref{def-exceptional}) we have a complete reconstruction theorem for the genus 0 Gromov-Witten invariants: \begin{itemize} \item[(1)] Cubic hypersurfaces of dimension at least 3; \item[(2)] Odd dimensional complete intersections of two quadrics of dimension at least 3; \item[(3)] The cases where $\gcd (n-2, \mathsf{a}(n,\mathbf{d}))>1$, where $n$ is the dimension of the complete intersection, and $\mathsf{a}(n,\mathbf{d})$ is the Fano index. \end{itemize}